 "Wearables," a term used in the NFT (non-fungible token) context to describe something only digital avatars can wear, don't come with real-world benefits.
 You can't walk around flexing your new NFT sneakers.
 Sure, you can implement them in some apps for posting on your social media profiles, but Kroll's existing project is a better look, in my opinion, at the future of digital fashion.

-Kroll's project emphasizes accessibility instead.
+For Kroll, his project is about art and the intertwining of digital and physical.
 Sure, it's small, and he has ambitions of scaling it into a profitable endeavor, but it's connecting sneakerheads to ultra rare pairs and technologists to a new frontier.
+And, when you think about it, the technology isn't all that different.
+It's clearly independent designers like Kroll that've pushed this medium into the mainstream.

-"The AR shoes are completely interactive with your real environment," he says, shrinking the gap between physical and virtual.
-He encourages everyone who downloads the AR filter to film themselves walking, kicking their feet up in a faraway place or simply standing still.
+"The AR shoes are completely interactive with your real environment," he says, just like Amazon's.
+He encourages everyone who downloads his AR filters to film themselves walking, kicking their feet up in a faraway place or simply standing still.
 Putting them on is as easy as hovering the camera over your feet.
 He complies the submitted clips into a weekly recap.
 Watching Kroll's compilation videos feel like a glimpse into the future, where fit pics could combine digital and physical designs.